 - Sensor, Operating System and Processor Independence

-- Drivers written for a wide variety of inertial and environmental sensors
+- Drivers and sensor management written for a wide variety of inertial and environmental sensors for integration with

 - Android™, Linux®, Windows®, macOS®, WebOS™